Christophe-Gervais/gass_ZeerGoeieVraag/strategy.md

 ## Values we need the model to output

+There are two options

-- Type of defect detected and rect of the area where this is detected
+1. Type of defect detected and rect of the area where this is detected.
+(Detection model)
+    1. Dent
-    1. Dent/deformation/wrong model
+    2. Deformation/wrong model
-    2. Dirt
+    3. Dirt

+2. Which class the image belongs to.
+This can be a class for good and a class for bad, or more detailed classes.
+(Classification model)